alantcharly/Blondie-Recipe-Generator/README.md

 ### 1. Data Collection & Parsing
 A website parser scans recipe pages for structured ingredient data (JSON-LD format) and loads them into a pandas DataFrame.
 Of 35 URLs collected, 31 were successfully parsed (89%).
 The 4 failures were due to non-standard JSON-LD structures on those specific sites, a known limitation of schema-based scraping.
 Given that 31 recipes was sufficient for robust statistical analysis, further debugging was intentionally deprioritised in favour of building a working pipeline.
 Results may also vary slightly between runs due to network conditions.

+The processed dataframes are saved as CSVs in the repository.
+Load these directly to skip the scraping and cleaning pipeline.

 ### 2. Data Cleaning
 This was the hardest part.
 Challenges included: